kskarthik/indian-fincodes-api/README.md

 - Banks [source](https://github.com/razorpay/ifsc/)
 - HSN & SAC [source](https://services.gst.gov.in/services/searchhsnsac)

+# How it's done
 The data is fetched from various sources, processed and indexed to the [meilisearch](https://www.meilisearch.com) docker image & a new image is created from it & pushed to docker hub.

-Links:
+All this process is automated using github actions.

+# Links

 - [Docker repo](https://hub.docker.com/r/kskarthik/indian-fincodes-api)
 - [API Reference](https://www.meilisearch.com/docs/reference/api/overview)

+# Usage

 ```sh
 docker pull kskarthik/indian-fincodes-api:latest